My job's not done until you're looking through your photos with a heartwarming grin on your face

 I've done that!
 I hid in a bush!
 I felt like a spy when arranging the plans.
 Plan A, Plan B, I've got you covered.
 Mum's the word.
 Get in touch!

 I'm a Londoner, and an experienced events photographer.
 Day-to-day I do live music photography, along with portraits, weddings and any events that'll have me.
 I love food and craft beer, comedy, and of course, music!
 The first wedding I did was an old music industry mate who didn't want a typical wedding photographer, so got in touch with me.
 I've never looked back.
-I'm also a marketer and copywriter, working for a digital company in central London.
 Want to know more?
 Just ask!